Journal of Materials Processing Technology

 Journal of Materials Processing Technology is a peer-reviewed scientific journal covering research on all aspects of processing techniques used in manufacturing components from various materials.
-It is published by Elsevier and the editor-in-chief is J. Cao (Northwestern University).
+It is published by Elsevier and the editor-in-chief is Z. Liao (University of Nottingham).

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus, Science Citation Index Expanded, Metadex, and Inspec.
 The journal has a 2021 impact factor of 6.162.